-Director-Peer Feedback has been in place for many years.
+The Corporation also uses a Director-Peer Feedback system to evaluate performance of its Directors.
 The HRCG Committee, comprised entirely of Independent Directors, surveys all six (6) Directors to provide feedback on the effectiveness of the Board and individual Directors.
 The Chair of the HRCG Committee conducts one-on-one interviews with each Director and qualitatively assesses the Board's effectiveness.
-This feedback allows the Board to access better information about its processes.
 The Chair of the HRCG Committee compiles the results and the HRCG Committee assesses the operation of the Board and the committees, the adequacy of information given to Directors, communication between the Board and management, the Director-Peer Feedback information results and the strategic direction and processes of the Board and committees.
 If concerns are raised, the Chair reviews the Peer-Feedback individually with each Director on a confidential basis to encourage the Directors to develop action plans to continue to hone and improve their contribution to the Board.
 The full Board discusses the Peer-Feedback survey results to identify improvements and to address any areas requiring attention.
 The HRCG Committee also assesses the performance of the Executive Chair of the Board and CEO.